 - ✅ “If taken, I understand the process involves staged communication and I’m prepared to follow protocol.”

-- ✅ “I’ve reviewed similar case structures and I believe mine aligns with that litigation pattern.” — (This signals awareness of precedent.)
+- ✅ “I’ve reviewed similar case structures and I believe mine aligns with that litigation pattern.”

 - ✅ “Let me know if you require exhibit formatting — I can organize documentation accordingly.”